vasiliki77/free-genai-bootcamp-2025/journal/week1.md

 > Keep your `*_test.go` files!
 They are valuable for testing the internal logic of your Go backend.
 Use Ruby/RSpec tests **in addition** to your Go tests to provide endpoint/system-level testing and ensure your API behaves as expected from an external client's perspective.
 This combination will give you a more robust and well-tested application.
 >
 > If you were to *only* choose one type of testing (which is not recommended), for a Go backend project, it would generally be more efficient and maintainable to primarily rely on Go's testing tools for most of your testing needs, and use Ruby/RSpec (or similar tools) for specific higher-level end-to-end or API contract verification tests if needed.
 But ideally, use both for a more complete testing strategy.

+> 2025-02-14

+## Summary of Work on branch reimplementing_backend

+1. **Fixed Database Migration Issues**
+- Simplified the SQLite foreign key constraints in the schema
+- Disabled GORM's auto-migration to prevent conflicts with our manual schema
+- Fixed issues with the words_groups join table

+2. **Implemented Word Response Format**
+- Created proper JSON response structures for word endpoints
+- Added `WordWithStats` struct for list responses
+- Added `WordResponse` struct for single word details
+- Implemented custom JSON marshaling to match API spec

+3. **Fixed Data Formatting**
+- Moved stats (correct_count, wrong_count) to top level of response
+- Ensured Parts field always includes all verb forms (present, future, aorist, perfect)
+- Removed omitempty tags to ensure all fields are present in JSON
+- Initialized empty strings for verb parts instead of null values

+4. **Code Organization**
+- Separated response types from database models
+- Added constructor method `NewWordWithStats` for converting database models to response format
+- Updated both list and detail endpoints to use the new response formats

+The main challenge was getting the JSON response format to exactly match the API specification, particularly with nested fields like `parts` and handling of statistics.
+I also had to deal with some SQLite-specific database migration issues.